 When you open Mondly, you land on a map-style dashboard dotted with topic pins.
 Each pin represents a themed lesson unit covering areas like travel, food, family, and work.
 Within each unit you’ll find six short lessons, a conversation exercise, and a vocabulary builder section.
 The lessons run 5 to 10 minutes each and mix several exercise formats: flashcards, fill-in-the-blank, translation prompts, matching exercises, speaking drills, and mock back-and-forth conversations.

 Alongside these themed units, Mondly pushes a daily lesson each day.
 This is the core of how the app is meant to be used: a short daily session to keep your streak alive and your vocabulary fresh.
 The gamification elements, including streaks, leaderboards, and weekly quizzes, are well designed and comparable to what you’d find in Duolingo.
-They’re genuinely effective at building a daily habit.
+They’re really effective at building a daily habit.

 Pricing